Stockholm Palace: Activities

 The palace is a place of work for about 200 full-time employees, more than half of whom are female.
 The palace also hires more personnel for dinners, during the summer and as guides.

+The palace has hosted events including the Stockholm Culture Awards ceremony.

 The Royal Court of Sweden

 The palace houses facilities for the offices that are part of the Royal Court of Sweden; the organization affiliated to the Swedish head of state and the Royal House, and are also responsible for preserving and showing the cultural heritage of the Swedish monarchy.
 The Royal Court is led by the Marshal of the Realm and had 216 full-time employees in 2009.

 Museums

 The museums housed in the palace are: Livrustkammaren, Gustav III's Museum of Antiquities, The Treasury and The Tre Kronor Museum.

 Archive and library

 In the Chancery Wing at the palace is the Slottsarkivet.
 The archive was started in 1893, and since 1964, it is a depot sorting under the administration of the National Archives of Sweden.
 The archive also contains records from the Royal Court and the Crown palaces in Sweden.
 In the northeast wing of the palace is the Bernadottebiblioteket (the Bernadotte library, a research library).